MohamedHNoor/MohamedHNoor/README.md

 # 💫 About Me:

-I'm a highly motivated and dedicated Full Stack Developer with expertise in Ruby on Rails, JavaScript, React, and Redux.
+I am a highly motivated and dedicated Full Stack Developer with expertise in Ruby on Rails, JavaScript, React, and Redux.
 I possess a strong foundation in creating user-friendly web applications and thrive in collaborative and innovative environments.
 I am always seeking opportunities to enhance my skills and take on challenging projects that push the boundaries of these technologies.

 - 🔭 I’m currently working on: **E-commerce store project**